BEPUG/bepug.github.io/index.md

 <br />

 ![image-left]({{ "/assets/images/avatarfull.png" | relative_url }}){: .align-left}
-The Belgian PowerShell user group (BEPUG) brings Belgian PowerShell enthousiast together.
-Our goal is bring people with a powershell interest together so we stimulate learning in a social and open environment.
+The Belgian PowerShell User Group (BEPUG) has the goal to bring together PowerShell enthousiasts and to stimulate learning in a social and open environment.

-To support the openness we adopted a [code of conduct](/conduct).
+To underline our open culture, we adopted a [code of conduct](/conduct).

 If you have any questions, just reach out to any of the [organizers](/about#Organizers).
 <br />